CHAOS-Community/CHAOS.Portal.Indexing/README.md

 An extension for working with and querying Indexes on the Portal webservice hosting platform

-#CHAOS.Portal.Client (PHP)
-This is a PHP Portal API Client.
-It enables easy communication with a CHAOS Portal API (protocol version 4).

 ##Requirements
 .Net 4.0
 Entity Framework 4.3